-Supplements Table 4 in text.
-Full set of treatment effect estimates of renewing road tax levies relative to cutting road tax levies from 3 years before the vote to 10 years after the vote, with **1% Winsorization** applied to the data.
+Supplements Figure 8 in text.
+Full set of treatment effect estimates of renewing road tax levies relative to cutting road tax levies from 3 years before the vote to 10 years after the vote, with 1% winsorization applied to the data.
 Covariates from Table 2 used in all regressions.
 Outcome is median house price in constant 2010 U.S. dollars.
 Unit of observation is the city-year.
 A treatment effect of -$22,583 means that four years after the vote, cities that vote to cut road taxes and its associated spending have houses that sell for $22,583 less than cities that vote to renew road taxes and spending.

+All tables should italicize the "p" in p-value

 Table 11: Treatment Effects on Housing Prices by Urban vs. Rural Categories